Italian Studies Major and Minor

 Italian Studies Minor

 A minor in Italian Studies is an excellent complement to many majors that already have a specific career path in view, such as international studies, religion, art history, and music.
 Our students develop a high level of linguistic and cultural proficiency that serves as a firm foundation for graduate level study in languages, literature, and history, amongst other disciplines.
+Students majoring in other areas but interested in Italian may receive a minor in Italian Studies by taking 20 units of approved course work.

-For questions about our Italian program, please contact Dr. Fiona M. Stewart, Assistant Professor of Italian Studies.
+For questions about our Italian program, please contact Dr. Fiona M. Stewart, assistant professor of Italian Studies.

 Secondary Teaching Credential